 Credit Suisse Securities misrepresented the securities’ risks, leading the credit unions to believe there was little chance of losing money when they bought $715 million worth of them, the National Credit Union Administration said in a complaint filed in federal court in Kansas City, Kansas.

-The securities were sold to U.S. Central Federal (CFBK) Credit Union, Western Corporate Federal Credit Union and Southwest Corporate Federal Credit Union.
+The securities were sold to U.S. Central Federal (CFBK:US) Credit Union, Western Corporate Federal Credit Union and Southwest Corporate Federal Credit Union.
 All three failed and resulting losses are paid by a fund supported by assessments on all federally insured credit unions, NCUA said in a statement.

 Jack Grone, a spokesman for Credit Suisse in New York, declined to comment on the lawsuit.